nononovak/otwadvent2018-ctfwriteup/day6.md

 ## Protobuf Details

 At this point, a little explanation on how the protobufs were constructed for this challenge is needed.
-First, the protobuf spec from the challenge packet capture was given as
+First, the protobuf spec from the challenge packet capture was given as below.
+Note: I added a couple comments to help my own understanding.

 ```
 syntax = "proto3";